-Liverpool 2012-2015 Impact A new vision for the area was created, that reflected the community's ideas and aspirations.
-So-Mo was asked to continue to work alongside partners and a subsequent Masterplan was submitted without objection/ The stadium build and wider regeneration scheme were completed on time and to budget.
+A new vision for the area was created.
+This reflected the community's ideas and aspirations.

+So-Mo was asked to continue to work alongside partners through subsequent phases of development and the Masterplan was submitted without objection.

+The stadium build and wider regeneration scheme were completed on time and to budget.

 The work So-Mo delivered in Anfield is held up as a benchmark of urban renewal.

 "So-Mo exceeded our expectations and delivered a truly innovative approach that managed to break a deadlock of over twenty years in Anfield.
-The £280 million Anfield regeneration programme has been deemed an overwhelming success, transforming an area which had previously lacked hope, to become a neighbourhood looking to the future with aspiration" Mark Kitts, Director of Regeneration Liverpool City Council Anfield Project somovideo - 1 / 8 2 %
+The £280 million Anfield regeneration programme has been deemed an overwhelming success, transforming an area which had previously lacked hope, to become a neighbourhood looking to the future with aspiration"

+Mark Kitts, Director of Regeneration Liverpool City Council